qoherent/ria-hub-docs/docs/content/.Installation/with-docker.en-us.md

 ## SSH Container Passthrough

 Since SSH is running inside the container, SSH needs to be passed through from the host to the container if SSH support is desired.
 One option would be to run the container SSH on a non-standard port (or moving the host port to a non-standard port).
-Another option which might be more straightforward is for Gitea users to ssh to a Gitea user on the host which will then relay those connections to the docker.
+Another option which might be more straightforward is for RIA Hub users to ssh to a RIA Hub user on the host which will then relay those connections to the docker.

-### Understanding SSH access to Gitea (without passthrough)
+### Understanding SSH access to RIA Hub (without passthrough)

 To understand what needs to happen, you first need to understand what happens without passthrough.
 So we will try to explain this:

-1. The client adds their SSH public key to Gitea using the webpage.
+1. The client adds their SSH public key to RIA Hub using the webpage.
-2. Gitea will add an entry for this key to the `.ssh/authorized_keys` file of its running user, `git`.
+2. RIA Hub will add an entry for this key to the `.ssh/authorized_keys` file of its running user, `git`.
 3. This entry has the public key, but also has a `command=` option.
-It is this command that Gitea uses to match this key to the client user and manages authentication.
+It is this command that RIA Hub uses to match this key to the client user and manages authentication.
 4. The client then makes an SSH request to the SSH server using the `git` user, e.g. `git clone git@domain:user/repo.git`.
 5. The client will attempt to authenticate with the server, passing one or more public keys one at a time to the server.
 6. For each key the client provides, the SSH server will first check its configuration for an `AuthorizedKeysCommand` to see if the public key matches, and then the `git` user's `authorized_keys` file.
-7. The first entry that matches will be selected, and assuming this is a Gitea entry, the `command=` will now be executed.
+7. The first entry that matches will be selected, and assuming this is a RIA Hub entry, the `command=` will now be executed.
 8. The SSH server creates a user session for the `git` user, and using the shell for the `git` user runs the `command=`
 9. This runs `gitea serv` which takes over control of the rest of the SSH session and manages gitea authentication & authorization of the git commands.